IIIF/cookbook-recipes/recipe/0608-mvm-3d/index.md

 tags: [presentation]
 summary: "The simplest viable manifest for 3D content.
 If all you have for an object is one model on the web and a label, this pattern turns it into a IIIF Presentation resource."
 v4-viewers:
- - "" # Without this this recipe won't show in the matrix
 topic:
  - basic
  - 3d